mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

 MSDFit
 ------

-The fit function strings in MSDFit are stored in the `IndirectDataAnalysisMSDFitTab.cpp` file in `msdFunctionStrings`, To add a function you just need to add it to this map and add the function to the others in `createParameterEstimation` e.e. `parameterEstimation.addParameterEstimationFunction(MSDGAUSSFUNC, estimateMsd);`
+The fit function strings for MSDFit are also stored in the `FitTabConstants.h` file.

 IqtFit
 ------

-The fitting functions in IqtFit are hard coded into the template browser because it is not expected for other functions to be added to it.
+The fitting functions in IqtFit are hard coded into the template browser.
+These should be moved into the `FitTabConstants.h` file to allow us to add more functions easily in the future.

 ConvFit
 -------